Saab 32 Lansen: Surviving aircraft

 One aircraft has been restored to flying condition and takes part in air force shows.
-This is a J32D model which was formerly 32606, but is now officially registered SE-RME.
+This is a J32D model which was formerly 32606, now registered as SE-RME.

+Production number 32543 is flying under registration SE-RMD as of 2017, for the Swedish Air Force Historic Flight.

-Additionally, a number of non flying airframes are on static display at various museums and (former) air force bases, including one in the United States.
+Additionally, a number of non flying airframes are on static display at various museums and (former) air force bases.